Ellwangen: History

 In 1588 and from 1611 to 1618 about 450 people in Ellwangen were killed in witch-hunts.

 After the German Mediatisation of 1802, Ellwangen became a part of the duchy of Württemberg.
 At first it was the government seat of Neuwürttemberg, the territories Württemberg had acquired by mediatisation.
 In 1803 the town became centre of a district (Oberamt), which in 1806 was included into the new Kingdom of Württemberg.
 In 1807 Ellwangen became seat of the Jagstkreis (Jagst District), until the district was merged into a larger unit in 1924.
 The king of Württemberg, who had acquired large areas with a predominantly Roman Catholic population, wanted Ellwangen to become the seat of a Roman Catholic diocese.
 To achieve this, in 1812 he founded an ordinary and a seminary, as well as a Roman Catholic theological faculty.
 The faculty was soon moved to Tübingen, where it became part of Eberhard Karls University.
 In 1817, the seminary and the ordinary went to Rottenburg am Neckar, which in 1821 became the seat of the newly formed diocese for Württemberg.

 20th and 21st centuries

+During World War I, in 1916–1917, Germany operated a special prisoner-of-war camp for ethnic Polish officers from the Russian Army, with the aim of subjecting them to propaganda and conscripting them into a planned German-controlled Polish army to fight against Russia (Poland was partitioned between Germany, Russia and Austria at the time).